jazzband/pathlib2/docs/index.rst

       an inordinate amount of time.

+.. method:: Path.group()

+   Return the name of the group owning the file.  :exc:`KeyError` is thrown if the file's gid isn't found in the system database.

 .. method:: Path.is_dir()

    Return True if the path points to a directory (or a symbolic link